fToxicw5916/Cracker-Toolkit-Python3/SNIFFING/README.md

 ```bash
 ping nostarch.com
 ```
 In your first window, you should see some output.
-We have captured the ping request!

 ## sniffer_ip_header_decode.py
 Open a terminal and run:
 ```bash
 python3 sniffer_ip_header_decode.py
 ```
-Then, on Windows, open a browser and open google.com, you should see some output from the terminal.
+Then, on Windows, open a browser and open `google.com`, you should see some output from the terminal.
 On Linux, open another terminal and run:
 ```bash
 ping google.com
 ```
 You should also be able to see some output on the first terminal.

 ## scanner.py
+**Change parameters before use!
 Use `ifconfig` on Linux or `ipconfig` on Windows to check your IP address.
-I'm on 192.168.0.187, so we set the scanner to hit 192.168.0.0/24.
+I'm on 192.168.0.187, so we set the scanner to hit 192.168.0.0/24.**
-Then run:
 ```bash
 python scanner.py
 ```